You open your email and see an urgent message titled 'Account Update Required'.

 The Advantages of a Secure Email Solution

-Using a secure email solution instead of sending password-protected files has several key advantages:
+Using a secure email solution instead of sending password-protected files has clear advantages:

 Greater Efficiency